 Those GoPro videos we see on YouTube or somewhere else always look super clear.
-However, you may find that you can't get a video as good as those, even if you have the top-end GoPro camera - GoPro HERO 7 Black.
+However, you may find that you can't get a video as good as those, even if you have the top-end GoPro camera - GoPro HERO 7 Black and the new comer GoPro Hero 8.
 Your GoPro videos could be blurry.

 First time recording with my GoPro HERO 7, I was quite disappointed.
 I took it down a local trail and the video just didn't seem the way I expected it to be.
 At some parts you can see how blurry and weird the camera behaves.